The College is a Federation of St Richard Reynolds Catholic Primary School and St Richard Reynolds Catholic High School.

 Parish Priest of St Margaret of Scotland.
 Canon Newby is chairman of the Diocese of Westminster Art and Architecture Committee and studied Architecture at Cambridge University before training for the priesthood in Rome.
 Canon Newby was appointed in June 2013 as Episcopal Vicar in Westminster for priest formation.
 He sits on the Finance & Premises Committee.

-Paul O’Donnell - Foundation Governor
+Patricia Howell - Foundation Governor (awaiting confirmation)

 Thomas O'Malley - Local Authority Governor